robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 Line 210 calculates A dot-product of the ray direction vector and the sphere centre position.
 In vector maths the dot-product is a simple sum of the multiplication of components, but it has the effect of telling you the magnitude of one vector in the direction of another.
-This gives the magintude of the ray pointed towards the sphere.
+This gives the magnitude of the ray pointed towards the sphere.
 But the Z direction is flipped, as Christian notes.
 The reason is because Z reduces going into the screen, and you want the sphere to be ahead of you, not behind.

 So, now we have `P` the magnitude of the amount of the ray pointed at a sphere, and a vector pointing to the sphere.